35 Taylor Polynomials and other Approximating Polynomials

 (-3456*f′₁^9*f′₄ + 34560*f′₁^8*f′₂*f′₃ - 51840*f′₁^7*f′₂^3)/(3456*f′₁^14)

-We can see the expected g' = 1/f' (where the point of evalution is \(g'(y) = 1/f'(f^{-1}(y))\) is not written).
+We can see the expected g' = 1/f' (where the point of evaluation is \(g'(y) = 1/f'(f^{-1}(y))\) is not written).
 In addition, we get 3 more formulas, hinting that the answers grow rapidly in terms of their complexity.

 In the above, for each n, the code above sets up the two sides, left and right, of an equation involving the higher-order derivatives of \(g\).
 For example, when n=2 we have: